The Environmental Port Index

 Today, the EPI has grown into an international network of ports and ship operators; all working to create the most transparent and sustainable future possible for our industry, people and planet.

 Since the launch of the EPI, we have already seen a significant positive trend in the operational sustainability of ships calling at EPI partner ports.
+However, the EPI also helps to identify challenges and areas for potential progress in the future.

-The importance of policy makers: Port of Flåm and Port of Vik
+Port of Flåm and Port of Vik

 Port of Flåm